WaveFormer: A Lightweight Transformer Model for sEMG-based Gesture Recognition: METHODS

 \subsection{Patch Embedding and 2D Feature Representation}

-Consider an sEMG segment $\mathbf{X}\in\mathbb{R}^{C\times T}$ with $C$ channels and $T$ time samples.
-The input is cropped or zero-padded to a fixed length $T$.
-As illustrated in Fig.~\ref{fig:model}, the signal is divided into non-overlapping patches using a 2D convolution operation.
-Specifically, the patch embedding module applies a 2D convolution with kernel size $(1, P)$ and stride $(1, P)$, where $P$ is the patch width along the temporal dimension.
-This operation simultaneously partitions the signal into $N=T/P$ patches per channel and maps each patch from its original $P$ dimensional representation to an embedding of dimension $D$.
-The convolution is followed by LayerNorm and GELU activation, yielding a 2D feature map of shape $(D, C, N)$ where $D$ is the embedding dimension, $C$ is the number of channels, and $N$ is the number of temporal patches.
-This representation preserves both spatial (channel) and temporal relationships.
-This 2D representation enables subsequent wavelet convolution to perform multiscale decomposition along both channel and time dimensions, while maintaining a fine-grained temporal context for efficient transformer processing.
+Consider a preprocessed sEMG segment $\mathbf{X}\in\mathbb{R}^{C\times T}$ with $C$ channels and $T$ time samples.
+As illustrated in Fig.~\ref{fig:model}, the signal is first processed by a \emph{patch projector}, a learnable 2D convolution-based embedding layer, that partitions the signal into non-overlapping patches and maps each to a fixed-dimensional latent vector.
+Specifically, the patch projector applies a 2D convolution with kernel size $(1,P)$ and stride $(1,P)$, where $P$ is the patch width along the temporal dimension.
+In our implementation, we use $T=1024$ time samples with patch size $P=64$, resulting in $N=16$ temporal patches.
+This operation simultaneously divides the signal into $N{=}T/P$ patches per channel and projects each $P$-dimensional raw patch into an embedding of dimension $D=256$.
+The convolution is followed by LayerNorm and GELU activation, yielding a 2D feature map of shape $(D, C, N)$.
+This representation preserves both spatial (channel) and temporal relationships, enabling the subsequent wavelet convolution to perform multiscale decomposition along both channel and time dimensions, while maintaining a fine-grained temporal context for efficient transformer processing.